friendly/heplots/README.md

 takes you to the download page for Windows.
 [R Tools for Mac OS X](https://cran.r-project.org/bin/macosx/tools/) has the required programs for Mac OS X.

+## HE plot functions

+The graphical functions contained here all display multivariate model effects in variable (data) space, for one or more response variables (or contrasts among response variables in repeated measures designs).
+The related `candisc` package plots these in canonical discriminant space.

+* `heplot` constructs two-dimensional HE plots for model terms and linear hypotheses for pairs of response variables in multivariate linear models.

+* `heplot3d` constructs analogous 3D plots for triples of response variables.

+* `pairs.mlm` constructs a scatterplot matrix of pairwise HE plots.

+* `heplot1d` constructs 1-dimensional analogs of HE plots for model terms and linear hypotheses for single response variables.

+For repeated measure designs, between-subject effects and within-subject effects must be plotted separately, because the error terms (E matrices) differ.
+For terms involving within-subject effects, these functions carry out a linear transformation of the matrix $Y$ of responses to a matrix $Y M$, where
+$M$ is the model matrix for a term in the intra-subject design and produce plots of the H and E matrices in this transformed space.
+The vignette `"repeated"` describes these graphical methods for repeated measures designs.